Laminations with transverse measures in ordered abelian semigroups: Ordered algebraic structures.

-Next, we will describe more general constructions for combining {\it ordered algebraic structures} which can be ordered abelian semi-groups, ordered commutative semi-rings, or ordered semi-fields, to obtain new ordered algebraic structures.
+Next, we will describe more general constructions for combining {\it ordered algebraic structures} which can be ordered sets, ordered abelian semigroups, ordered abelian groups, or ordered commutative semirings, or ordered semifields, to obtain new ordered algebraic structures.

-\begin{defn} Suppose $A$ and $B$ are ordered abelian semi-groups.
-Then we define {\it $A$ s-insert $B$} as $ A \sins B=A\times B$ which becomes an ordered semi-group, with order relation and operations described below.
-In the next definition we define another ``insert" operation.
-To distinguish these, we can refer to the construction we describe here as a {\it semi-group insertion} or {\it s-insertion}.